aaly/DM14/README.md

 # DM14
 the Distributed M14 programming language

+### Introduction

+This is a novel distributed programming language that I wrote during my bachelor, while the syntax is always the same, the compiler has went through many refactoring and still is.

 ### Examples

-The doc directory has a set of "working" examples
+The examples directory has a set of "working" examples

 #### Factorial RPC like